Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

-We turn our attention to the property of being minor-closed, which fails for rook matroids.
-This can be seen by taking any extension of the lattice path matroid $\pathMat_{332/1}$ that happened to also be a rook matroid; see Example~\ref{example:rook_matroid_not_minor_closed}.
+Rook matroids can even be shown to be closed under contraction, a fact that can be deduced using the theory developed in~\cite{Toft202NewMinorClosedTransversal}.
+We omit a proof of this to keep the current paper thematically coherent.

+Despite the lemma and remark above, the property of being minor-closed fails for rook matroids: there are rook matroids whose deletion is not a rook matroid.
 The deeper reason for this failure is best understood in terms of the observation that minors of fundamental transversal matroids are rarely fundamental transversal.
+We thank Joe Bonin for suggesting an example that did not rely on exhaustive computer search, and for pointing out that the class of rook matroids on $332/1$-avoiding skew shapes is \emph{not} minor-closed, as was claimed in an earlier version of this manuscript.
+The next example makes reference to lattice path matroids; see Section~\ref{subsection:lattice_path_matroids} for the definition.

-\begin{example} Consider $\lambda / \mu = 3322/22$, the skew shape shown in Figure~\ref{fig:rook_matroid_not_minor_closed} and $M = \rookMat_{\lambda / \mu}$.
-The matroid $M\setminus 6$ can be seen to be isomorphic to $\pathMat_{332/1}$, which is not a rook matroid.
+\begin{example} Consider $\lambda / \mu = 442/2$, the skew shape shown on the left in Figure~\ref{fig:Q6_geometric_rep} and $M = \rookMat_{\lambda / \mu}$.
+The matroid $M\setminus 2$ can be seen to be isomorphic to the lattice path matroid $\pathMat_{332/1}$, which is not a rook matroid.
 This is because the only possible candidate is $\rookMat_{332/1} \cong Q_{6}$ (proven below), which is a known excluded minor of lattice path matroids.
-Thus $M\setminus 6$ is not a rook matroid and rook matroids are not minor-closed\footnote{We thank Joe Bonin for suggesting an example that did not rely on exhaustive computer search, and for pointing out that the class of rook matroids on $332/1$-avoiding skew shapes is \emph{not} minor-closed. as was claimed in an earlier version of this manuscript.}.
+Thus $M\setminus 2$ is not a rook matroid and rook matroids are not minor-closed. \end{example}